ROCm/rocprofiler/README.md

   Recommended: "profile_standard" for counter collection and "auto" for all other profiling.
 Use rocm-smi to verify the current power state.
 For multiGPU systems (includes integrated graphics), replace "card0" by the desired card.
 - Timestamps may be incorrect with HIP_OPS when the system has been in sleep state.
 - HIP_OPS are mutually exclusive with HSA_OPS.
+- JSON Plugin as of now doesn't have an automated way to merge for multiple processes, a file will be generated per process (rank).

 ## Supported AMD GPU Architectures (V2)